 - The next day, transfer vegetables to a colander; rinse well with cold water.
 Drain well (See Tip 5).

-- Add vegetables; stir to combine.
-Heat over medium heat, stirring occasionally for 10 to 12 minutes, or until cauliflower starts to become tender.
+- Add the vegetables; stir to combine.
+Heat over medium heat, stirring occasionally for 10 to 12 minutes or until cauliflower becomes tender.
 Remove from heat.
 (See Tip 6)

 - Transfer to sterilized jars; seal and process in boiling water (See Tip 7)